SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

 REPP is designed to avoid these drawbacks, hence making the interaction between an EPP client and an EPP server more robust and efficient.

+# EPP Extension Framework

+EPP provides an extension framework, [@!RFC3735, Section 2], describes how to extend EPP by adding new features at the protocol, object and command-response levels.
+REPP affects the following levels:

+Protocol Extension: REPP does not use the "command" concept, because the "command" concept is part of a RPC style and not of a RESTful style.
+A REST URL and HTTP method combination have replaced the command structure.
+The (#command-mapping) section describes and extension resource for use with existing and future command extensions.

+Object extension: REPP does not define any new object level extensions.
+Any existing object level EPP extensions can be used.

+Command-Response extension:
+  RESTful EPP reuses the existing request and response messages defined in the EPP RFCs.

 # Resource Naming Convention